Heuristack/programming/README.md

 ```

-function template can be disabled
+Function Template can be Disabled
 ---------------------------------
 ```C++
 #include <boost/tti/has_type.hpp>